-Summary: Our PhotoTag photo documentation software can help you streamline your quality control process by categorizing your photos by work order, serial number, damage type, and more.
+Summary: Streamline your quality control process by categorizing your photos by work order, serial number, damage type, and more.

 Many small and medium size manufacturers don't have in-house resources (like an industrial engineer) who can develop efficient quality control processes and find ways to eliminate wastefulness in production.
 With quality control measures now covering almost every part of the manufacturing process, it’s more important than ever for small manufacturers to ensure that they have the means to reduce waste, improve quality, and stay ahead of their competitors.

 Quality control is an ongoing process and includes specification compliance, a low percentage rate of defects, on-time shipping, undamaged deliveries, and quick customer service.
 While it’s impossible to completely prevent defects and other problems from occurring, knowing exactly where and when they are happening and how to stop them is key to improving productivity, reducing waste, and reducing costs.